RedMadRobot/apexy-ios/README.md

 `Client` - an object with only one method for executing `Endpoint`.
 - It's easy to mock, because it has only one method.
 - It's easy to send several `Endpoint`.
 - Easily wraps into decorators or adapters.
-For example, you can wrap in `RxSwift` or `Combine` and you don't have to make wrappers for each request.
+For example, you can wrap in `Combine` and you don't have to make wrappers for each request.

 The separation into `Client` and `Endpoint` allows you to separate the asynchronous code in `Client` from the synchronous code in `Endpoint`.
 Thus, the side effects are isolated in `Client`, and the pure functions in the non-mutable `Endpoint`.